Skip to main content

 • Confidence - how strong the model’s signal was for that SKU.

-Click any Optimal Price cell to open the right-side Price Analysis panel - same panel pattern as Rules Based Pricing, with the optimization-specific fields (current price, optimal price, elasticity used, expected lift).
+Click any Optimal Price cell to open the right-side Price Analysis panel - same panel pattern as Dynamic Pricing - which explains why that price was proposed (current price, optimal price, elasticity used, expected lift).
+When you’re happy with a recommendation, send it through the price approval workflow to review and publish it.

 Common pitfalls